Fight Traffic Ticket in AlabamaPage OverviewSUMMARY: Fight a Traffic Ticket in Alabama

-Usually, by fighting a traffic ticket in court, you forfeit any opportunity to plead to a lesser charge or attend a driving school to have the ticket dismissed.
+Usually, by fighting a traffic ticket in court, you forfeit any opportunity to plead to a lesser charge or attend an Alabama defensive driving school to have the ticket dismissed.
 Also keep in mind that guilty verdicts typically bring increases in auto insurance rates.

-Note that, if you’re actually guilty or don’t have a strong defense (“I wasn’t familiar with the new speed limit”), pleading guilty and paying your fine might be the easier, more practical option for you.
+Note that, if you're actually guilty or don't have a strong defense (e.g., “I wasn't familiar with the new speed limit"), pleading guilty and paying your fine might be the easier, more practical option for you.

 Avoid Additional Charges

-Failing to pay the fine or appear for that hearing date brings consequences specific to the county in which you were ticketed, but most counties issue a “Failure to Appear” warrant and even consider you in contempt of court.
-If no resolution is reached (i.e. you don’t pay the fine or appear in court), the traffic court will forward the information to the DPS for license suspension.
+Failing to pay the fine or appear for that hearing date brings consequences specific to the Alabama county in which you were ticketed, but most counties in AL issue a “Failure to Appear" warrant and even consider you in contempt of court.
+If no resolution is reached (i.e., you don't pay the fine or appear in court), the traffic court will forward the information to the Alabama Department of Public Safety (DPS) for a driver's license suspension.

-Correcting these issues and getting your license back in good standing means paying additional fees; it’s best to take care of traffic violations as soon as possible.
+Correcting these issues and getting your AL driver's license back in good standing means paying additional fees; it's best to take care of traffic violations as soon as possible.

-However, if your ticket doesn’t include a hearing date, there are steps you can take.
+However, if your traffic ticket doesn't include a hearing date, there are steps you can take.

-Your ticket should include contact information for the traffic court that will handle your case or, at the very least, the law enforcement office that ticketed you.
+Your traffic ticket should include contact information for the AL traffic court that will handle your case or, at the very least, the law enforcement office that issued it.

 If your ticket doesn't include any contact information, check the Alabama Traffic Service Center, where you can find contact information, including the address, to the court responsible for your traffic violation.